SparseMask: Differentiable Connectivity Learning for Dense Image Prediction

 where $\lambda$ controls the balance between the task-oriented loss and the sparse loss.

-Notably, $w_l^t$ itself cannot represent the importance of the input feature when it is relaxed to be a continuous number.
+Notably, $w_l^t$ in Equation~\ref{eq:conv} cannot entirely indicate the importance of the connection when it is relaxed to be a continuous number.
 Because the amplitude of $conv_l^t(t)$ also has an influence on the final value of $w_l^tf_\uparrow(conv_l^t(t))$.
-To remove the influence of $conv_l^t(t)$, we introduce batch normalization (BN)~\cite{ioffe2015batch} into Equation~\ref{eq:conv}, which normalizes the amplitude of $conv_l^t(t)$ into $\mathcal{N}(0, 1)$ as shown in Equation~\ref{eq:conv_weight_bn}:
+To reduce the influence of $conv_l^t(t)$, we introduce batch normalization (BN)~\cite{ioffe2015batch} to normalize the amplitude of $conv_l^t(t)$ into $\mathcal{N}(0, 1)$: